Frequently Asked Questions

 All of your registrations for your semester should be in place before your semester begins.
 This will ensure that you are packaged correctly and your enrollment status is reported correctly.
 Your enrollment status can affect the amount of your Pell Grant.

 Federal aid funds are paid directly to the university to cover your tuition.
 Any remaining funds will be credited to you, based on your credit balance selection.
-We use BankMobile, a higher education financial services company to provide a faster, more convenient way to get those credit balance refunds to you.
+We deliver your refund with BankMobile Disbursements, a technology solution powered by BMTX, Inc. For more information, please view the BankMobile Disbursements page.

 Financial aid is paid directly to the university to cover the cost of tuition.
 Any funds that remain after tuition is paid are credited back to you and may be used for any additional educational expenses incurred in pursuit of your college degree or certificate, including: university fees; housing expenses; school supplies; computer equipment purchase or rental; software; or, even dependent child care expenses.